Artist Statement

 Joshua Borsman is a builder.

-Trained in engineering and signal processing and guided by an insatiable curiosity, he works across sculpture, sound, kinetics, and painting — making pieces in which a physical system — a pendulum, a telescope, a tide — is the score.
+Trained in engineering and signal processing and guided by an insatiable curiosity, he works across sculpture, sound, kinetics, painting, and software — making pieces in which a physical system — a pendulum, a telescope, a tide, a routing table — is the score.

 A carbon-fibre pendulum, balanced at the edge of falling by a real-time control loop, tracks visitors across the gallery floor.
 A telescope, tuned to A♭ minor, sounds JWST spectra as slow chords.
 The International Space Station threads the meridians of latitude sixteen times a day, plucking a string at each crossing.
 A sculpture of knotted truck innertubes, set on a sidewalk beside a bus stop, listens for the rumble of an arriving bus and stirs only when the city pulls up.

-Galleries, gardens, sidewalks, telescopes, browsers.
+Galleries, gardens, sidewalks, telescopes, browsers, networks.
 Each one a found instrument.